Gebel el-Silsila: Shrines, chapels and temples

 The site provided numerous stone quarries on both the west and east sides of the Nile.
-The site contains many shrines erected by officials who would have been in charge of quarrying the stone.
-Almost all of Ancient Egypt's great temples derived their sandstone from here, such as Karnak, Luxor, Ramesses III's Medinet Habu, Kom Ombo, and the Ramesseum.
+The site contains many shrines erected by New Kingdom officials who would have been in charge of quarrying the stone.
+Almost all of Ancient Egypt's great New Kingdom and later Ptolemaic temples derived their sandstone from here, such as Karnak, Luxor, Ramesses III's Medinet Habu, Kom Ombo, and the Ramesseum.

 The crocodile god Sobek, controller of the Nile.